guardtime/libksi/doc/tutorial/t2_verifying.md

 ~~~~~~~~~~

 Each element in \c customRules array consists of two parts: rule type and a pointer.
 In our first example, we use the
-basic rule type #RULE_TYPE_BASIC, which means that the second part - pointer - is a pointer to a verifying function.
+basic rule type #KSI_RULE_TYPE_BASIC, which means that the second part - pointer - is a pointer to a verifying function.
 When a policy is verified by #KSI_SignatureVerifier_verify, it goes through this array and checks the rule type.
-If the rule type is #RULE_TYPE_BASIC, it calls the verifying function and examines the verification result of this
+If the rule type is #KSI_RULE_TYPE_BASIC, it calls the verifying function and examines the verification result of this
 function.
-If the function returns #KSI_OK and verification result is #VER_RES_OK, it continues with the next rule
+If the function returns #KSI_OK and verification result is #KSI_VER_RES_OK, it continues with the next rule
 in the array and does so until it encounters the final empty rule.
 In this case the verification is successful.
-If at some point any of the functions does not return #KSI_OK or the verification result is not #VER_RES_OK, the
+If at some point any of the functions does not return #KSI_OK or the verification result is not #KSI_VER_RES_OK, the
 verification fails and no more rules are processed.
 There is however one exception when the next rule is processed
 and we will see this in one of the following examples.
 For now, let's examine the typical verifying function: